cric96/scala-machine-learning-libraries/README.md

 **cons**
 - hasn't a big activity on GitHub;
-- doesn't support a lot of algorithm type;
+- doesn't support a lot of algorithms;
 - hasn't a plot support;
 - doesn't support deep learning.